Her Road to Success at AWP

 She worked in traffic control for several years, then started assisting in the corporate office as a 3rd Shift Dispatch Assistant.
 “I was always helping out here and there, and loved the after-hour callouts, the emergency crews, and working with different people every day,” says Courtney.
 “They are a family and you become a part of that family when you work with them on a regular basis.”

 Courtney credits her own family for being her support system and helping with her children while she was at work.
 She loved being in the office, but needed to be awake during the day, so she went back to flagging.
 She later became a 2nd Shift Dispatcher, then Lead for shift dispatch.
 She also helped with payroll, timekeeping and volunteered for other tasks to learn more.
 After a second baby, she took an administrative position to move up and broaden her education and experience.
 After a third child she came back to a corporate position as a billing assistant and timekeeping validator.
-Over a 5-year period, Courtney worked her way up from Billing Analyst to Resolution Supervisor, responsible for accounts receivable and collections.
+Over a 6-year period, Courtney worked her way up from Billing Analyst to Director of Customer Experience.

 Being a Protector